 Landscape designer with strong interests in architectural history and theory and socially-engaged design.
-Independent curator of contemporary architecture and design with experience organizing exhibitions, publishing original research, teaching, and planning curricula.
+Independent curator of contemporary architecture and design with experience organizing exhibitions, publishing original research, and teaching.
 Professional designer with experience managing projects from concept through construction.

 Bachelor of Arts in Art History, 2010, Magna cum Laude with Honors.
 Knox College.

 2019–present: SCAPE Landscape Architecture.
 Associate 2022—present.
 Senior Designer 2019–2021.
 New York, NY.

 2017–present: Bad Little Brother. co-Director.
 New York, NY, and Boston, MA.

 2017–2019: Ken Smith Workshop.
 Designer.
 New York, NY.

 2014–2017: University of Virginia School of Architecture.
 Research Assistant and Manager.
 Charlottesville, VA.